Burgundian Netherlands

-The Burgundian Netherlands (Note: Burgundiae Belgicae, Pays-Bas bourguignons, Bourgondische Nederlanden, Burgundesch Nidderlanden, Bas Payis borguignons) were those parts of the Low Countries that were ruled by the House of Valois-Burgundy between 1384 and 1482.
+The Burgundian Netherlands (Note: Burgundiae Belgicae, Pays-Bas bourguignons, Bourgondische Nederlanden, Burgundesch Nidderlanden, Bas Payis borguignons) were parts of the Low Countries that were ruled by the House of Valois-Burgundy between 1384 and 1482.
 During the Burgundian Age, those lands were also parts of the wider Valois-Burgundian State, which itself belonged, in terms of suzerainty, partly to the Kingdom of France and partly to the Holy Roman Empire.
-The Valois Dukes of Burgundy gradually acquired and united those lowlands into a political union that went beyond a personal union as it gained central institutions for the first time (such as the States General).
+The Valois Dukes of Burgundy gradually acquired and united those lowlands into a political union that went beyond a personal union establishing central institutions for the first time (such as the States General).

 The period began with Duke Philip the Bold taking office as count and lord of Antwerp, Artois, Flanders, Mechelen, and Rethel in 1384, and lasted until the death of Duchess Mary of Burgundy in 1482, after which the Valois-Burgundian State was dissolved, as Mary's titles and lands were inherited by her son Philip the Handsome, from the House of Habsburg, thus initiating creation of the Habsburg Netherlands.

 In the 15th century, it was customary to refer to the Low Countries where the Duke of Burgundy ruled and usually resided as les pays de par-deçà meaning "the lands over here" as opposed to Burgundy proper (in Central France) which was designated les pays de par-delà meaning "the lands over there" (see also Terminology of the Low Countries).